socalrug/hackathon-2019-05/AWS_credits.md

 # AWS Credits for OCRUG Hackathon

 OCRUG, in partnership with UCI, was able to secure a limited number of credits for the hackathon.
-You will be personally be responsible for any AWS fees that you incure above the value of credits that you receive or are not covered by the credits.
+You will be personally be responsible for any AWS fees that you incure above the value of credits that you receive or for services that are not covered by the credits.

 If you do not have an AWS account, you will have to create one.
 You can monitor your costs in the console and setting up a alarms.
 The following references may also be helpful: